Winter is coming! Read on for our three steps to protect your furnace from snow and stay warm in Indianapolis.

 As temperatures drop, so should your furnaces set point.
 That difference between outdoor air temperature and the desired indoor air temperature creates the work your furnace has to do.
 It stands to reason, then, that as that outdoor air temperature drops, keeping the thermostat set point constant would increase the workload of your furnace.
 This recommendations never wins me any fans (ahem, Holsapple Communcations) but is certainly the pragmatic move if you have concerns about the furnaces age and ability to keep up.

 While there’s no set rule on this, I would begin to consider lowering your temperature set point if the outdoor air temperature gets below 20 degrees.

-As always, Homesense is here to help if your furnace has issues.
-Call 317.670.0171 to get help.
+As always, Homesense is here to help protect your furnace from snow.
+Call 317-203-8149 to get help.
 Or, look here you have questions on furnace repair or replacement.